fireddd/Tic-tac-toe/README.md

 This creates an executeable.
 To run it, you can simply type './a.out'.

 #How to Play

-Enter the number of square you want to play in.
+Enter the number of square you want to play in with the squares numbered from 1 to 9.